panama69/RandomQuotes-K8s/Readme.md

 # Prep Work

+## 1. Install K8s
-- Install minikube, rancher desktop, or docker desktop locally.
+Install minikube, rancher desktop, or docker desktop locally.

+## 2. Configure K8s
-- Open up a command prompt or terminal.
+Open up a command prompt or terminal.
 Change the current directory in the terminal to the `k8s/provision` folder in this repo.
     - Run the following commands:
         - Create all the namespaces: `kubectl apply -f namespaces.yaml`
         - Create the service account for deployments: `kubectl apply -f service-account-and-token.yaml`
         - To get the token value run: `kubectl describe secret octopus-svc-account-token`.
 Copy the token to a file for future usage.
         - Install the NGINX Ingress Controller: `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.9.5/deploy/static/provider/cloud/deploy.yaml`
         - Run `kubectl describe service kubernetes`.
 Copy the endpoint, for example `172.18.135.254:6443` for later.

+## 3. Pre-Configure Octopus
-- Using your cloud instance of choice do the following
+Using your cloud instance of choice do the following

     - Create a local worker pool.
     - Install a polling tentacle locally and assign it to that local worker pool.
 This will be used to deploy to k8s.
     - Go to Infrastructure -> Accounts.
 Add the token from the earlier step.